thanadol-git/CB2110/README.md

 4. Now, you should install your environment with the name `R-cb2110`.
 You can list your env with:
 ```
 conda env list
 ```
 5. Activate your environment.
 ```
 conda activate R-cb2110
 ```

-6. You should be able to work with every labs in this course.
+6. Now, you have the environment ready.
+You should be able to work with every labs in this course.